WinWeirdo/ore-yield-mod/README.md

  config/ore_yield.toml
 ```

-The config screen is available on the Forge title screen ("Ore Yield Config" button).
+The config screen is available from the Forge and NeoForge title screens ("Ore Yield Config" button).
 On Fabric, install [Mod Menu](https://modrinth.com/mod/modmenu) to open the config screen from the mod list.

 ### Key Settings